globusonline/globus-integration-examples/docs/index.rst

 Globus Integration Examples
 ===========================

-This documentation provides examples demonstrating how to use the Globus `Auth API`_ with a variety of Web application frameworks.
+This documentation shows how to use the Globus `Auth API`_ with several popular Web application frameworks.
 The Auth API is a REST API hosted by the `Globus`_ group at the University of Chicago.
 It is part of Globus's platform-as-a-service (PaaS) for research, and it is freely available for use by the academic/research community.
 There are no licensing or per-use fees for the Auth API.